Possibilities of saving Code Signing certificate

 The token technical specification can be found at manufacturer's website or in the datasheet.

-Token is supported on Windows Server 2008/R2, Windows Server 2012 and 2012 R2, Windows 7, Mac OS, Linux, Windows 8, and Windows 10.
-It connects via a standard USB port (USB type A) and the key memory is 80k.
+Token is supported on Windows Server 2008/R2, Windows Server 2012 and 2012 R2, Windows 7, Mac OS, Linux, Windows 8, and Windows 10/11.
+It connects via a standard USB port (USB type A) and the key storage capacity is 80 KB.
 Token meets ISO 7816-1 to 4.

 Certificate on HSM (Hardware Security Module)